UA-SRC-data/srpdio/src/modules/README.md

 D. Kaufman and M. Ramirez-Andreotta reviewed all data available from EJS and ACS5 and selected variables that were important to our study.
 This resulted in a list of variables at https://github.com/UA-SRC-data/data_loaders/blob/master/acs5/acs_variables_to_download.csv and https://github.com/UA-SRC-data/data_loaders/blob/master/ejscreen/ejs_traits.csv.
 Note: Not all varibles in those lists are being used.

-D. Kaufman created an initial categorization of the variables for both EJS and ACS5, in which specific variables for this study were chosen.
+Kaufman created an initial categorization of the variables for both EJS and ACS5, in which specific variables for this study were chosen.

-R.Walls used the initial categorization to gather all of the required variable into googl sheets at https://drive.google.com/drive/folders/1npFP_tMnzAGkPP_QtXoTEitbDj4mCbMW?usp=sharing.
+R. Walls used the initial categorization to gather all of the required variable into googl sheets at https://drive.google.com/drive/folders/1npFP_tMnzAGkPP_QtXoTEitbDj4mCbMW?usp=sharing.
 She then used the text to columns function to break each variable into its component parts, which are categorical variables (see ACS5, below).
 She manually specified what the root quality for each ACS5 variable was (e.g, number of people, per capita income in the past 12 months (in 2018 inflation-adjusted dollars)).
 Root qualities are continuous or count variables.
 Walls manually created csv files with the root qualities and categorical qualities from both ACS and EJS:
 - `se_root_variables.csv`
 - `se_qualifier_variables.csv`